otrv4/otrv4/otrv4.md

    create signatures of the entire profile excluding the signature itself.
 The size of the signature is 114 bytes.
 For its generation, refer to [Create a user profile signature](#create-a-user-profile-signature) section.
-6. Transition Signature (optional): A signature of the profile excluding the Profile Signature and the user's OTRv3 DSA key.
-The Transition Signature enables parties that trust user's version 3 DSA key to trust the user's profile in version 4.
+6. Transitional Signature (optional): A signature of the profile excluding the Profile Signature and the user's OTRv3 DSA key.
+The Transitional Signature enables parties that trust user's version 3 DSA key to trust the user's profile in version 4.
 This is only used if the user supports versions 3 and 4.
 For more information, refer to